OpenBuildings/services-manager/README.md

 	<!-- Your custom addthis code goes here -->
 <?php endif; ?>
 ```
 You can also disable each service based on a role from jelly_auth.
-Just use the 'disabled-for-role' => '{somerole}' config parameter.
+Just use the 'disabled-for-role' => '{somerole}' config parameter, or allow it only for certain roles with 'enabled-for-role' => '{somerole}'.

 There are some builtin services that are available: